Yehuda

 Variations of Yehuda

-In Israel, Yehuda is a common name, and it is often given to boys born during the Jewish holiday of Chanukah.
+In Israel, Yehuda is a common name, & it is often given to boys born during the Jewish holiday of Chanukah.
 The name has a strong cultural significance in Israel, as it is also the name of one of the twelve tribes of Israel.

 Famous People Named Yehuda